 - NCCPA board-certified

-Fellows will spend most of their time rotating through three of the Level III community sites in Seattle Children’s regional neonatology program.
-This will help establish a solid foundation of neonatal medicine.
-At the end of the year, fellows will have a chance to rotate through Seattle Children’s Level IV NICU to experience surgical care and increased complexity of patients.
+Neonatal PA Fellows will spend most of their time rotating through three of the level III community sites in the SCH regional neonatology program.
+This will help establish a solid foundation to become a competent neonatal advanced practice provider.
+At the end of the year, Fellows will have a chance to rotate through Seattle Children’s level IV NICU to experience surgical care and increased complexity of patients.